How to Ask for Connection Without Pushing Your Partner Away

 You’ll learn how to shift communication and relationship patterns and discern which signals from your partner reflect real disconnection—and which are old fears being activated.

-Your Longing Is Not the Problem
+Your Longing For Closeness Is Not the Problem

 If you take nothing else from this post, know this: Wanting closeness and reassurance is not wrong.